breadthe/syenite/src/article-vault/2023/10/syenite-v0.2.md

 ---
 title: Syenite v0.2
-description: New features in Syenite v0.2
+description: "New features in Syenite v0.2: mobile nav, 404 pages, other articles tagged, rewritten tags API, and more"
 author:
 author_url:
 published: 2023-10-04T07:30